How Much Money Is an Acre of Timber Worth?

 Posted: April 20, 2025 | Forestry Economics

 One of the most common questions we hear from landowners is, “How much is my timber worth?”
 It’s a fair question — and the answer isn’t always straightforward.
 The value of timber per acre can change over time, especially when the market shifts due to things like demand, weather events, and even global disruptions like the COVID-19 pandemic.
+At Carolina Forestry , we are ready to help you understand the value of your timber.

 In fact, the pandemic was a perfect example of how quickly timber markets can change.
 For a while, demand for things like tissue products skyrocketed, while construction slowed down.
 That made it an ideal time to sell timber from younger pine stands.
 Now that home building is bouncing back, demand for older pine sawtimber is on the rise again.